A Deep Dive Into No Man’s Land In Pickleball

 In this article, we’re going to discuss the no man’s land in pickleball.
 I’ll try to elaborate all the possible ways to play in the no man’s land area and how to not get caught in no man’s land.

 Yes, pickleball does have a no man’s land area.
 It is the area of the court that is between the non-volley zone (also known as the kitchen) and the baseline.
-It is also called the transition area, because it is where players move from the baseline to the kitchen, or vice versa.

 Why Is It Called No Man’s Land Area?